 Wellness | March 15, 2022

-Just as with other physical symptoms, sleep quality can be associated with general health.
+Sleep quality affects general health, just as physical symptoms do.
 Older adults with healthy sleep patterns may sleep less or less deeply but will feel rested and energetic during the day.
-Seniors who get less sleep and are tired and lack energy may need to address the underlying causes of their insomnia and nocturnal wakefulness.
+Seniors who get less sleep are tired and lack energy may need to address the underlying causes of their insomnia and nocturnal wakefulness.

 Many factors can contribute to insomnia and wakefulness.
 Lack of exercise, improper diet, and unstructured days may cause some seniors to have insomnia.
 Medications can interfere with normal circadian rhythms and cause drowsiness during the day or alertness at night.